Multimodal Image Synthesis and Editing: The Generative AI Era: Open Challenges Discussion

-Though multimodal image synthesis and editing have made notable progress and achieved superior performance in recent years, there exist several challenges for future exploration.
+Though MISE has made notable progress and achieved superior performance in recent years, there exist several challenges for future exploration.
 In this section, we overview the typical challenges, share our humble opinions on possible solutions, and highlight the future research directions.